-It’s no secret that open-source software - once the territory of computer freaks, geeks and rebels - has gone mainstream.
+It’s no secret that open-source software - once the territory of computer geeks and rebels - has gone mainstream.
 This development has brought a whole range of challenges and opportunities to both the open-source ecosystem as well marketing professionals in businesses.
-Obviously, measuring the Return on Investment (=ROI) of marketing activities has remained a top challenge and continues to be a vital way for marketers to understand the effectiveness of each particular investment and marketing campaign.
+A digital-marketing enabled CMS will need to meet their requirements for integrations, analytics, and measurement.
+They have to prove their return-on-investment in everything they do.

 Contrary to a common misunderstanding, open-source software isn’t about cost, or better, the lack thereof.
 Its true value lies beneath the surface and is revealed on closer inspection.
 While commercial products tend to only favor visible and flashy features, open-source software dives in deeper and takes these features as well as harder to measure qualities such as stability, security and similar less glamorous attributes into the equation.